-In order for us to qualify as a RIC and to minimize corporate-level taxes, we will be required to distribute on an annual basis substantially all of our taxable income, which would include income from our subsidiaries and portfolio companies (including our SBIC subsidiary and OFS Capital WM).
-As a substantial portion of our investments consists of our investment in OFS Capital WM or is anticipated to be made through our SBIC subsidiary, we will be substantially dependent on those entities for cash distributions to enable us to meet the RIC distribution requirements.
-Our SBIC subsidiary may be limited by the Small Business Investment Act of 1958 and SBA regulations governing SBICs from making certain distributions to us that may be necessary to enable us to qualify as a RIC.
-We may have to request a waiver of the SBA's restrictions for our SBIC subsidiary to make certain distributions to maintain our status as a RIC and we cannot assure you that the SBA will grant such waiver.
-Additionally, OFS Capital WM, which will be our largest portfolio company upon consummation of the BDC Conversion, is managed by an unaffiliated loan manager pursuant to the WM Credit Facility documentation, which prescribes the order in which payments are to be applied and contains other contractual restrictions.
+In order for us to qualify as a RIC and to minimize corporate-level taxes, we will be required to distribute on an annual basis substantially all of our taxable income, which would include income from our subsidiaries and portfolio companies (including the SBIC entity and OFS Capital WM).
+As a substantial portion of our investments are, or are anticipated to be, made through OFS Capital WM or the SBIC entity, we will be substantially dependent on those entities for cash distributions to enable us to meet the RIC distribution requirements.
+The SBIC entity may be limited by the Small Business Investment Act of 1958 and SBA regulations governing SBICs from making certain distributions to us that may be necessary to enable us to qualify as a RIC.
+We may have to request a waiver of the SBA's restrictions for the SBIC entity to make certain distributions to maintain our status as a RIC and we cannot assure you that the SBA will grant such waiver.
+Additionally, OFS Capital WM is managed by an unaffiliated loan manager pursuant to the WM Credit Facility documentation, which prescribes the order in which payments are to be applied and contains other contractual restrictions.
 Accordingly, we cannot assure you that OFS Capital WM will make distributions to us.
 If our subsidiaries and portfolio companies are unable to make distributions to us, this may result in loss of RIC status and a consequent imposition of a corporate-level federal income tax on us.